 #ClaimItDSA - Help us spread the word!

-AbilityNet wants everyone who is eligible to claim their grant but it is estimated that in 2013/14 half the people who are eligible did not claim.
+AbilityNet wants everyone who is eligible to claim their grant but it is estimated that in 2017 nearly half the people who are eligible did not claim.

 We know the difference that this support can make so we're asking everyone to share this information about DSA with everyone they know - we want to reach new students but we also want to tell parents, teachers, education advisers and even employers.